 Many cryptocurrencies can be used for applications other than just paying for goods and services.

-In this lesson, you are going to learn about different use cases of cryptocurrencies that go beyond digital money.
+In this article, you are going to learn about different use cases of cryptocurrencies that go beyond digital money.

 The present definition of cryptocurrencies terms them as “digital representation of value” not issued by a central bank or another public authority and accepted by natural or legal persons as means of payment.
 Cryptocurrencies can be stored, transferred, or traded electronically.
 However, in most countries, they are not considered currencies in the traditional sense.